livegnik/2way-poc-design/README.md

 The system enforces structure, not meaning.

+## Application model for developers

+2WAY is not an application framework and not a runtime in the traditional sense.
+It is a shared execution substrate that applications run on top of.

+Applications built on 2WAY do not manage their own backends, databases, or trust models.
+Instead, they execute within an environment where identity, data ownership, permissions, synchronization, and auditability are already enforced by the platform.

+From a developer's perspective:

+* An application defines its own data types, schemas, and logic.
+* All application state is stored in the shared graph, under explicit ownership and access rules.
+* Reads and writes are validated, authorized, ordered, and persisted by the platform before the application observes them.
+* Synchronization with other devices or peers happens through the platform, not through application-managed networking.
+* Applications never receive raw, implicit trust over external input.

+This applies equally to backend services, frontend applications, background agents, embedded software, and headless systems.

+### What applications do

+Applications focus on domain logic:

+* Defining what data exists and how it relates
+* Defining who may read or modify that data
+* Reacting to state changes and events
+* Presenting, processing, or acting on data locally

+Applications may expose user interfaces, provide services to other applications, control devices, or run autonomously.
+The platform does not assume a specific interaction model.

+### What applications do not do

+Applications do not:

+* Run or trust a central backend
+* Manage identity or key material directly
+* Implement custom synchronization protocols
+* Rebuild access control or trust logic
+* Resolve conflicts by overwriting state
+* Accept network input without validation

+These concerns are handled once, consistently, by the platform.

+### Why this model exists

+By moving security, identity, and data integrity below the application layer, 2WAY ensures that:

+* Applications cannot accidentally bypass critical guarantees
+* Compromise of one application does not compromise others
+* Application logic remains portable across environments
+* The same application can run on a single device, across peers, or in large deployments without changing its trust model

+This makes the application model stable across vastly different environments, from embedded systems and edge devices to desktops, servers, and distributed deployments.

+### Applicability across domains

+Because applications rely on the same substrate regardless of environment, the model applies uniformly to:

+* Web and non-web applications
+* User-facing and headless systems
+* Resource-constrained devices and data centers
+* Online, offline, and intermittently connected environments

+The platform enforces the same rules everywhere.
+Applications inherit those guarantees automatically.

 ## Application domains

 The 2WAY design applies to systems that require local authority, explicit trust boundaries, and bounded failure under untrusted conditions, including but not limited to: